 Pros: Highly legible, versatile, works well for print and digital media.

-Cons: May appear too commonplace due to widespread use.
+Cons: May appear too commonplace—and that’s due to widespread use.

-Ideal Websites: Suitable for business, technology and modern educational websites due to its clarity and modern aesthetic.
+Ideal websites: It’s suitable for business, technology, and modern educational websites thanks to its clarity and modern aesthetic.

 Font 2: Open Sans

-Steve Matteson created Open Sans, a sans-serif font renowned for its modern, clean design.
-Its readability and versatility contribute to its high popularity.
-Open Sans is free for personal and commercial use as a Google font.
-It stands out for its neutral yet friendly appearance.
+Steve Matteson created Open Sans—a sans-serif font that’s renowned for its modern, clean design, and its readability and versatility contribute to why it’s so highly popular.
+Open Sans is free for personal and commercial use as a Google font, and it stands out for its neutral—yet friendly—appearance.

-Open Sans enjoys widespread web use for its excellent legibility (readability and text clarity).
-Its strong letterforms, supported by an extensive font library, position it as a robust alternative to default sans-serif fonts.
+Open Sans enjoys widespread web use for its excellent legibility—readability and text clarity.
+Its strong letterforms—which an extensive font library supports—position it as a robust alternative to default sans-serif fonts.

 Pros: Excellent readability, simple and unassuming style.